-Ignatian spirituality continues to be relevant because it is rooted in reality ....
-And it is reality that helps us change, much more than exhortations and letters from the General.
+Ignatian spirituality continues to be relevant because it is rooted in reality And it is reality that helps us change, much more than exhortations and letters from the General.
 This spirituality starts from reality and leads us towards what God wants.
 The big question is "What does God want from humanity?"
 At a seminar on religious life two years ago, a theme that came up prominently was that "mission is always the mission of God".
-So we now speak about 'Missio Dei' and that must become the focus of our attention development of spirituality and religion, with attention to what Karl Jaspers calls 'the Axial Age'.
+So we now speak about 'Missio Dei' and that must become the focus of our attention.

+A book I would highly recommend is 'The Great Transformation' by Karen Armstrong.
+It studies the development of spirituality and religion, with attention to what Karl Jaspers calls 'the Axial Age'.
 The book examines this pivotal age during which the spiritual foundations of humanity were developed in China, India, Israel and Greece.
 In all these four different cultures, they realized that the only thing that can change society is a change in the human person.
 It is the inner change, the inner journey that matters the most.
-We have seen that communism without a change in people leads to inhumanity, and capitalism without change in people Who are the carriers leads to selfishness.
-Unless we have of this Spirituality? a change from within, there is no way forward.
+We have seen that communism without a change in people leads to inhumanity, and capitalism without change in people leads to selfishness.
+Unless we have a change from within, there is no way forward.
 Ignatian spirituality aims specifically at this change of the person.